Skip to main content Skip to search

 The Mordecai D. Katz and Dr. Monique C. Katz Dean

-Undergraduate Arts and Sciences
+Undergraduate Faculty of Arts and Sciences

 At Stern College, we strive to build community and advance our students love and knowledge of Torah.
 Please read to learn more about our Jewish Studies program and the Torah-centered community we proudly offer.
 The spirit of Torah learning reaches far beyond our classrooms and batei midrash.
 Central to our students’ lives, it defines their daily experience, fostering their spiritual and intellectual growth and connecting them to a vibrant Torah-inspired culture that carries through to the rest of their lives.